-The most valuable thing we can do when we are in person or online in a class meeting together is to discuss and practice the subject that you’re learning.
+The most valuable thing we can do when we are in a class meeting together is to discuss and practice the subject that you’re learning.
+Any “lecture” material will be assigned as reading or video review, not delivered in class, so that we can use class time to discuss.
+Come prepared, having read the assigned material and done the assigned exercises.
 Showing up on time, engaging in the class discussion, turning in assignments on time, and offering support to your classmates through advice and critique is a major part of your success in this class.

 If you’re going to be late or absent, please email your instructor in advance.
 If you have an emergency, please let your instructor know as soon as you can.

 Personal Device Use